This site is intended for health professionals only

 Conflicts of interest declared: Dr Ryan co-owns a private GP clinic where her husband, but not herself, provides weight-loss services.
 She is also a member of the Nestle Nutrition Paediatric Advisory Board, although this role relates to infant, rather than adult, nutrition.

 The rollout of dual GIP/GLP-1 receptor agonist tirzepatide in primary care begins today.
-As recommended by NICE, tirzepatide (brand name Mounjaro) should be made available to patients with a BMI of 40 or above with four weight-related comorbidities.
-The rollout is expected to take 12 years, with only the highest-risk patients eligible for treatment at first.
+As recommended by NICE, tirzepatide (brand name Mounjaro) will be made available to patients with a BMI of 35 or above with four weight-related comorbidities; though for the first year, only patients with a BMI of 40 or above will be eligible – as per NHS England’s patient cohort approach.
+The rollout for the total eligible population is expected to take 12 years, with around 220,000 people reached within the first three years.

 There is little clarity on how tirzepatide will be delivered in primary care settings across ICBs, though the BMA has issued advice to GPs.
 Given the fact a report from the House of Lords declared obesity and diet-related issues a ‘public health emergency’ last year, it is frustrating to see the lack of progress in rolling out a treatment that we know works.
 And I would know.